elastic/kibana/rfcs/text/0000_alert_actions_service.md

 `action types` A type of action that can be invoked by an alert or task with an action service context.

-`connectors` Code that performs the actual action connecting to an external service in the most likely case.
+`handler` Code that handles the actual action connecting to an external service in the most likely case.

 There should be a readme and/or acceptable generated documentation for these